Arakelov-Parshin rigidity of towers of curve fibrations: Introduction

 \section{Introduction}

-According to Grothendieck's functor of points point of view, a way to understand a space is to understand maps into it from all schemes.
-This is specially true, if no concrete description is available, only some properties of a space are known.
-An example for that is the moduli stack $\cM_g$ of smooth curves of genus $g$, for $g \geq 2$.
-Over the complex numbers, the first interesting class of maps to $\cM_g$ are finite morphisms from curves.
-There is an intriguing classical result, one of the famous conjectures of Shafarevich about this class.
-To state it, fix an integer $g \geq 2$, a smooth (not necessarily projective) curve $U$, its compactification $B$ and define $\Delta:= B \setminus U$.
-Call a smooth family isotrivial, if all its fibers are isomorphic.
+According to Grothendieck's functor of points point of view, understanding all maps into a space is equivalent to understanding the space itself.
+This turns out to be a crucial observation for moduli spaces with no concrete description, e.g., for the moduli stack $\fM_g$ of smooth curves of genus $g$.
+Over the complex numbers, the first interesting class of maps into $\fM_g$ are finite morphisms from curves.
+One of the famous conjectures of Shafarevich, now a theorem of Parshin and Arakelov, concerns this class.